About Dr. Hartman

 Self-Worth Is More Important Than Net-Worth!

 An active nonprofit board member, Dr. Hartman has served as president and chairman of the board for A Future with Hope, a nonprofit committed to helping New Jersey families rebuild homes destroyed by Hurricane Sandy.
-He also served on the board of Street Squash, providing academic enrichment programs for urban youth, and most recently was elected to the board of trustees for Drew University.
+He also served on the board of Street Squash, providing academic enrichment programs for urban youth, and most recently was elected to the board of trustees for Theil College.
 Dr. Hartman is now a board member of the United Methodist Development Fund.

 He lives in North Carolina with his wife Connie and enjoys spending time with his four daughters.